What is online presence?

 Why are many small businesses still largely ignoring the Internet?

-Many businesses are using this to their advantage, connecting with new and existing customers in entirely new ways.
-But, for a surprising amount of small business owners, creating an online presence requires exploring unknown terrain and opportunities, like settling a new frontier.
+Many businesses use this to their advantage, connecting with new and existing customers in entirely new ways.
+But, for a surprising number of small business owners, including those just starting a business, creating an online presence requires exploring unknown terrain and opportunities, like settling a new frontier.

 If you’re one of those business owners, we’re here to help.